Ring Of Kerry County Kerry, Ireland Travel Guide

 Mainly found in Killarney and Kenmare, often within luxury hotels.
 These restaurants offer modern Irish cuisine, focusing on seasonal and local produce.

-Abundant in all major towns (Killarney, Kenmare, Cahersiveen).
+Rich in all main towns (Killarney, Kenmare, Cahersiveen).
 They offer a mix of traditional Irish dishes, European cuisine, and sometimes Asian options.

 Pubs often offer good value "pub grub" – hearty, inexpensive meals in a relaxed setting.
 Takeaway "chippers" for fish and chips or burgers.